queryluke/masseffect-5e/static/data/tools/tinkers_tools.md

 cost: 3000
 ---

-A set of tinker's tools is designed to create small, inventive devices from onmi-gel.
+A set of tinker's tools is designed to create small, inventive devices from omni-gel.
 Some examples include a motion sensor, a desalinator, a compass, a light source, or a small EMP device.

 __Components__.
-Tinker's tools include a variety of hand tools, a wires, scraps of metal, batteries, micro circuit boards, adhesives, paint, and a pouch that can hold up to 10 omni-gel canisters.
+Tinker's tools include a variety of hand tools, wires, scraps of metal, batteries, microcircuit boards, adhesives, paint, and a pouch that can hold up to 10 omni-gel canisters.

 __History__.
 You can determine the age and origin of objects, even if you have only a few pieces remaining from the original.